 OUTA believes these amendments will have a detrimental impact on the public’s rights to freedom of movement, and they should be deemed as unconstitutional.
 Furthermore, they will make the administration of Aarto unworkable and will most likely drive a justified public revolt against the payment of vehicle licences.
 If Mr Mona believes this warning as raised by OUTA is misplaced or unlikely, just as Sanral believed prior to the civil disobedience campaign against e-tolls, he clearly has still not realized the extent and the power of the people.

-OUTA’s multi-pronged strategy to protect its members will entail amongst other things; the obtaining of interdicts forcing licensing authorities to issue licence and permits that were unlawfully withheld; the seeking of personal cost orders against senior officials responsible for giving instructions to withhold licenses and permits; the striking down of legislation unlawfully authorising government to withhold licenses and permits for non-payment of e-tolls; and the defence of their members in criminal court if summonsed for non-payment of e-tolls and / or driving an unlicensed vehicle, as a result of the non-payment of e-tolls.
+OUTA’s multi-pronged strategy to protect its supporters will entail amongst other things; the obtaining of interdicts forcing licensing authorities to issue licence and permits that were unlawfully withheld; the seeking of personal cost orders against senior officials responsible for giving instructions to withhold licenses and permits; the striking down of legislation unlawfully authorising government to withhold licenses and permits for non-payment of e-tolls; and the defence of their supporters in criminal court if summonsed for non-payment of e-tolls and / or driving an unlicensed vehicle, as a result of the non-payment of e-tolls.

 “If government follows through with these ludicrous amendments, we will be ready to challenge them.
 When this happens, the merits of the legality of e-tolls can once and for all be tested in a court of law, and Sanral will not be able to escape the arguments that need to be heard in a collateral challenge, which will obviate the technicalities in Administrative Law which allowed them to escape last time.
 They will then have to answer to the numerous transgressions and irrationalities of an unworkable system,” said Wayne Duvenage, Chairperson of OUTA.